Seattle Plumbing, Sewer, & Heating

 It starts small.
 Always does.

 That’s usually how frequent drain clogs show up.
 Not as one big problem, but as a pattern.
+And that pattern is what matters.

 Seattle Sewer Company sees this all the time across Seattle.
-And most of the time, by the point clogs are happening regularly, the issue isn’t surface-level anymore.
-It’s somewhere in the main line.
+And most of the time, by the point that clogs are happening regularly, the issue isn’t surface-level anymore.
+It’s somewhere in the main sewer line.

 What Causes Frequent Drain Clogs?